-Over the past decades, global energy landscape has tremendously changed due to the rapid development of technology and information.
-In the energy sector, the fast-changing transition is driven by the emergence of numerous energy technologies that bring new value into energy development and fundamentally change the global market.
-These technologies are groundbreaking; contributes to the global efforts in mitigating climate change and have major impacts to the global socio-economy.
+Over the past decades, the global energy landscape has tremendously changed due to the rapid development of technology and information.
+In the energy sector, the fast-changing transition is driven by the emergence of numerous energy technologies that bring new value to energy development and fundamentally change the global market.
+These technologies are groundbreaking; contributes to the global efforts in mitigating climate change and have major impacts on the global socio-economy.

 The following is the list of most disruptive technologies in the energy sector: